Max Truex: Prep

-While running for Warsaw High School, Truex came to fame by setting the national high school record in the mile at 4:20.4, the record that had been held by Louis Zamperini for close to 20 years.
-He went to the University of Southern California where he joined the Air Force ROTC.
+While running for Warsaw High School (class of 1954), Truex came to fame by setting the national high school record in the mile at 4:20.4, the record that had been held by Louis Zamperini for close to 20 years.
+He went to the University of Southern California where he joined the Air Force Reserve Officer Training Corps.

 NCAA

 He won the 1957 NCAA Men's Cross Country Championship and on the track set the NCAA 2 mile record.
-While at USC he won his first AAU National Championship and the 1956 Olympic Trials.
+While at USC, he won his first Amateur Athletic Union (AAU) National Championship and the 1956 Olympic Trials.
 But the college sophomore went to the Olympics injured and was unable to finish his race.
-At the Fresno Relays he added the American record in the 5,000 metres at 14:14.5, setting the 3 mile record at 13:47.6 along the way.
+At the Fresno Relays, he added the American record in the 5,000 meters at 14:14.5, setting the 3 mile record at 13:47.6 along the way.
 Three weeks later in Compton, California he knocked ten seconds off the mark.
 That mark still ranks him #2 time on the USC all-time list.
-By the time he graduated he was already in the Air Force at the Oxnard Air Force Base, where Olympian Bob Schul and world record holder Eddie Southern were also training.
+By the time he graduated, he was already in the Air Force as a lieutenant at the Oxnard Air Force Base, where Olympian Bob Schul and world record holder Eddie Southern were also training.